-Brief: This beginner’s guide tells you what is checksum, what are md5, sha256 or sha-1 checksum, why is checksum used and how to verify checksum in Linux.
+Brief: This beginner’s guide tells you what a checksum checks, what MD5, SHA-256 and SHA-1 checksums are, why checksums are used and how to verify checksums on Linux.

 What is a Checksum?

-Checksum is like a digital fingerprint of a file.
+A checksum is like the digital fingerprint of a file.
 In technical terms,

 A checksum is a small-sized datum from a block of digital data for the purpose of detecting errors which may have been introduced during its transmission or storage.

 So a checksum is a long string of data containing various letters and numbers.
 You’ll generally find them when downloading files from the web, e.g. Linux distribution images, software packages, etc.

 The most common use of checksums is for checking if a downloaded file is corrupted.

 For instance, the Ubuntu MATE download page includes an SHA-256 checksum for every image it makes available.
 So after you’ve downloaded an image, you can generate an SHA-256 checksum for it and verify that the checksum value matches the one listed on the site.

 If it doesn’t, that means your downloaded image’s integrity is compromised (maybe it was corrupted during the download process).
 We will use an Ubuntu MATE “ubuntu-mate-16.10-desktop-amd64.iso” image file for this guide.

 How is a Checksum generated?

-Checksum is generated by checksum algorithm.
+Each checksum is generated by a checksum algorithm.
 Without going into the technical details let’s just say it takes a file as input and outputs the checksum value of that file.
 There are various algorithms for generating checksums.
 The most popular checksum algorithms are: